 The SFSO's Discharge Planning office and other re-entry services work to address the housing and behavioral health needs of persons leaving the county jail.
 The SFSO provides a wide variety of programming in the jails and at multiple locations in the community.
 The programs and services include a wide variety of life-skills, reentry, educational and vocational training options; programs to strengthen family connections during incarceration to reduce recidivism and improve public safety; as well as alternatives to incarceration.
 Programming offered or supported by the SFSO covers the following broad categories: targeted and designated programs for individuals in custody, community programming, and alternatives to incarceration.
-For a full list of programs and services, see Appendix B: Sheriff's Office In Custody and Community Programming.
+For a full list of programs and services, see Appendix D: SF Sheriff Programs.